 Syringa “Miss Canada” (Preston Lilac)

-A heavily flowering cross between “Redwine” and “Hiawatha” with deep rose-pink flowers
+A heavily flowering cross between “Redwine” and “Hiawatha” with deep rose-pink flowers.
+The flower spikes are very unique.

 Miss Canada